Faramir: Film

 In Rankin/Bass' 1980 adaptation of The Return of the King, a dark-haired man taken to be Faramir is shown next to Éowyn in greeting Aragorn as he arrives to Minas Tirith.

 In Peter Jackson's The Lord of the Rings film trilogy, Faramir is played by David Wenham.
-The actor jokes that he got the role because he and Sean Bean, who played Boromir, both had large noses.
+The actor joked that he got the role because he and Sean Bean, who played Boromir, both had large noses.
 The plot of the second film, The Lord of the Rings: The Two Towers, introduces a significant deviation from the book: Faramir does not at first let Frodo, Sam, and Gollum go, but decides to bring them and the Ring to Gondor.
 He takes them to Osgiliath and not until the Nazgûl attack the city and Frodo comes under the threat of capture does he release them.
 Jackson's explanation is that he needed another adventure to delay Frodo and Sam, because the episode at Cirith Ungol was moved to the third film, and so a new climax was needed.
 On the timeline given by Tolkien, Frodo and Sam had only reached the Black Gate at the time of the fall of Isengard.
 Jackson argues that it was necessary for Faramir to be tempted by the Ring because in his films everyone else was tempted, and letting Faramir be immune would seem inconsistent to a film audience.
 Jackson's portrayal of the Rangers' treatment of Gollum, who is beaten up, and Faramir's implicit compliance, have been criticised.
 In the book, Faramir calls the creature Sméagol instead of Gollum, and tells his men to "treat him gently, but watch him".

 In the extended edition of The Two Towers, Jackson included an invented flashback scene in which Denethor neglects Faramir in favour of Boromir when sending him to Rivendell, so that Faramir wanted to please his father by bringing him the Ring.
 (The relationship is similarly strained in the book, but his father's favouritism does not seem to affect his decisions in Ithilien.)
 Reviewers have opined that the extended edition presents Faramir in a more favourable light.

 Video games

 Faramir is a bonus playable character in the video game The Return of the King.
 In a bonus video track within this game, Wenham says that "Faramir and Boromir were brothers, and it isn't beyond possibility that Faramir would have gone to Rivendell instead.
-And if that happened, Faramir could have survived and returned to Gondor."
+And if that [had] happened, Faramir could have survived and returned to Gondor."

-Namesakes

-The International Astronomical Union names all colles (small hills) on Saturn's moon Titan after characters in Tolkien's work.
-In 2012, they named a hilly area "Faramir Colles" after Faramir.